Conoscere and sapere in Italian

 Questa torta sa di bruciato.

-This cake tastes burned.
+This cake tastes burnt.

 Queste fragole non sanno di niente.

-These strawberries don’t taste like anything.
+These strawberries don’t taste of anything.

 Quest’acqua sa di plastica.